 The largest truck campers available today are big, and weigh in at well over 3000 pounds.
 Because of this, they require a one-ton or larger truck, usually a diesel and a dually, to carry that RV weight safely and legally.
 When thinking about getting one of these large truck campers, you’ll want to make sure your tow vehicle is compatible.

 Besides needing a substantial truck to carry these truck campers, it is also wise to look into possible suspension upgrades to ensure a stable ride.
+More robust sway bars and airbags are smart in order to have more control over your vehicle’s handling.

 Benefits of a Large Truck Camper